-- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 20m but the site specific DCP will limit development adjacent to the heritage site to 4 storeys in order for it to be compatible with the scale of buildings.
+- The proposal does not block nor obscure any significant or scenic views or outlooks. - The planning proposal seeks to increase the height limit of the site to 15m but the site specific DCP will limit development adjacent to the heritage site to 4 storeys in order for it to be compatible with the scale of buildings.

-- The fall in topography from the heritage site to CGV results with the visual appearance of the 4 storey buildings being 2-3 storeys, corresponding to the visual appearance of some of the newer buildings on the Heritage Site. - The highest building (6 storeys) in the northern precinct is proposed in the centre precinct.
-The masterplan design adopts a height pyramid approach with buildings stepping down in height as they near the boundaries.
-The 6 storey building is not visually prominent from this viewpoint. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary.
+- The fall in topography from the heritage site to CGV results with the visual appearance of the 4 storey buildings being 2-3 storeys, corresponding to the visual appearance of some of the newer buildings on the Heritage Site. - The built form will be controlled by the site specific DCP that will setback the buildings 15m from the boundary.
 This setback will ensure the built form blends in with the natural environment and does not encroach on the curtilage of the heritage site. - Importantly, from this viewpoint the proposed built form sits below the lower tree canopy and does not alter the view from the open space to the east of the heritage item. - The crowns of the higher trees along the Heritage site boundary extend well beyond the building envelopes.
 These will remain as the dominant feature when viewed from this location and the encircling landscape will continue to be understood as a contributing component to the setting of the heritage item. - The proposed building envelopes are visually separated from the heritage item by the mature trees currently along the boundary, hence the open landscaped setting for the historic Victorian former gentlemen's residence is conserved. - The trees in this view are dictating the horizon not the built form and this is being maintained with the new proposal.